davidinfosec/Reddit-Post-to-UVDesk-Ticket/README.md

 This Python script automates the creation of IT support tickets from Reddit posts in the /r/techsupport subreddit.
 It fetches posts from a specified RSS feed and creates tickets for each post in an external ticketing system, UVDesk.

+There's some quirks with this - I want to be able to run the script and only add new, not duplicates -- but, this is an ongoing project.
+Feel free to contribute.

 Check out the full blog post here: https://davidinfosec.com/2024/03/home-it-support-ticketing-system-revisited/

 ## Features